A Simple and Scalable Graph Neural Network for Large Directed Graphs: Introduction

-\textbf{Issues in existing studies.} The above discussions on node representations and edge directions clarify that users need to select whether to use aggregated features or adjacency lists and whether to treat an input graph as directed or undirected.
-However, it is burdensome and difficult to choose an appropriate combination for each dataset.
-Nevertheless, no studies have comprehensively investigated the performance of methods using either combination of node representations and edge directions with various directed graphs.
+The above discussion reveals that each combination of node representations (aggregated features vs. adjacency lists) and edge direction awareness within input graphs (directed vs. undirected) holds unique distinguishability distinctions for the node classification task.
+This means that users face the challenge of selecting an appropriate method by considering whether to use aggregated features or adjacency lists and whether to treat the input graph as directed or undirected since existing methods focus on only one or two combinations as summarized in Table \ref{tb:02_comparison}.
+However, it is burdensome and difficult to choose an appropriate method for each dataset particularly when users are not familiar with the dataset characteristics.
+To address this limitation and explore new possibilities, we aim to investigate the performance of methods utilizing different combinations of node representations and edge direction awareness across various directed graphs, which no comprehensive studies have explored.
+Furthermore, the difference in their unique distinguishability distinctions motivates us to design a new method that incorporates the advantages of all distinctions.